Mechanisms of Affective Touch in Chronic Pain (MATCP)

 Time Frame

-Chronic pain levels using the Chronic Pain Grade Questionnaire
+Chronic Pain Intensity Using the Chronic Pain Grade Questionnaire

 Time Frame: Day 1

-The investigators will measure chronic pain levels using the Chronic Pain Grade Questionnaire.
+The investigators will measure chronic pain levels using the Characteristic Pain Intensity score, a subscale of the Chronic Pain Grade Questionnaire (CPGQ).
+The questions that contribute to the subscale each use a scale from 0-10 where 0 is 'no pain' and 10 is 'pain as bad could be', and their mean is multiplied by 10.
+The intensity subscale score thus ranges from 0 to 100, where 0 would be least pain reported and 100 would be the most pain reported.
 This measure will be included in a linear regression model to determine whether this measure significantly predicts differences in ratings of touch pleasantness.

 Day 1